tacitdynamics/foldersync.github.io/docs-source/docs/help/cloudservices.md

 ## Using OAuth authentication
 For cloud services like Box, Dropbox Google Drive, Hubic, OneDrive, Yandex and pCloud you can initiate the browser based authentication flow by pressing [Authenticate Account] button.
 After you have authenticated in the browser it should redirect you back to the app and you can save the account.

-If you are instead redirect back to a webpage, you can copy the fallback OAuth code, press back until you see the account screen in FolderSync and again and use the [Enter OAuth code] button to enter the code.
+If you are instead redirected back to a webpage, you can copy the fallback OAuth code, press back until you see the account screen in FolderSync and again and use the [Enter OAuth code] button to enter the code.

 !!! warning